MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up/index.md

 The current state can be obtained using the inherited `getState()` method.

-In `StepUpUserLogin`, add a convenience method to check if the user is currently logged in:
+In `StepUpUserLogin`, add a convenience method to check if the user is currently logged-in.
+This method is later used, below.

 ```java
 public boolean isLoggedIn(){